 You will be prompted to restart your computer for the changes to take effect.
 Once you reboot, your partition should be restored.

-- Click Done.
+- Click Add.

-Method #4 Repair System Partition
+Method 5: Repair System Partition

 Your partition table holds all information pertaining to your partition structure.
 It tells the operating system exactly where to find your data.
-This, along with the Master Boot Record (MBR), are essential for you to boot your computer and use it every day.
+This, along with the Master Boot Record (MBR), is essential for you to boot your computer and use it every day.
 But, if your system partition is corrupted, the files required to boot Windows may be compromised, preventing you from loading in and accessing your data.

-To fix this, you can recreate system partition files.
-A Windows installation disk or bootable USB with a copy of Windows is necessary to complete this method.
-These steps will show you how to fix the partition table without losing data by restoring the Windows boot files.
+These steps will show you how to fix the partition table without losing data by restoring the Windows boot files:

 - Insert your bootable media and boot into it as you start your computer.